 As J. Oswald Sanders points out, true discipleship is more than intellectual assent to a belief in Christ; it involves the whole person and lifestyle.

 This book centers around the Beatitudes and will help you to be a disciple.
-It examines Jesus' teaching on what it means to follow Him, helping you become the kind of Christian Jesus want you to be--not devised by man or even other Christians.
+It examines Jesus' teaching on what it means to follow Him, helping you become the kind of Christian Jesus wants you to be--not one devised by man or even other Christians.